Princepm02/Java/Numer of days/README.md

    java days_in_String
    ```

-6. Follow the prompts to enter today's day and the number of days.
+6. Follow the on-screen instructions to input the following details:
+   - Today's Day: Enter the current day of the week (e.g., MON, TUE, WED, THUR, FRI, SAT, SUN).
+   - Number of Days: Enter the number of days you want to calculate.

-7. The program will display the day of the week after the specified number of days.
+7. The program will calculate and display the day of the week that will occur after the specified number of days.

 ## Example